 I think consumers should make better use of $2000 or more a year… and certainly shouldn’t push others to spend that kind of money.
 Don’t try to convince yourself that a pyramid scheme is a legitimate business.
 Don’t try to convince yourself that you are helping people by inflicting a significant financial burden on them.
 If you are really interested in helping them, suggest some of the products that I mentioned in the article (or other equivalent ones from non-pyramid scheme companies) that are reasonably priced.

 Finally, I’d like to make a special pleading for the FTC (SEC or other government agency) to look into Le-Vel and ensure all its practices are legal.
 In my opinion, they should have a statement page stating how they comply with with this FTC guidance.
-In the past I’ve found that the FTC simply works to slow in catching MLM/pyramid scheme fraud.
+In the past I’ve found that the FTC simply works too slow in catching MLM/pyramid scheme fraud.
 For example, it took a decade and millions of lost dollars for the FTC to catch Fortune High-Tech’s MLM pyramid scheme.
 More recently it took nearly a decade for the FTC to halt Vemma for being a pyramid scheme which claimed to be a legal MLM.
 Finally, it took decades for the FTC to help Herbalife victims.

 In each case, consumers found out years later that they were scammed out of hundreds millions of dollars (in aggregate).
-I agree with Former FTC Economist Peter Vander Nat, Ph.D. in calling for a federal pyramid scheme rule as the status quo is not effective in eliminating pyramid schemes until the damage is already done.
+I agree with Former FTC Economist Peter Vander Nat, Ph.D. in calling for a federal pyramid scheme rule as the status quo is not effective in eliminating pyramid schemes.
+The damage is already done.

 Consumers can and should in my opinion make a complaint with the FTC here.